dmikusa/tetris/TECHNICAL_PLAN.md

 7. Please set up ESLint & Prettier with the project.
 Follow best practices and recommendations with the configuration of these two tools.

-8. The project will use NPM for dependency managment and package installation.
+8. The project will use NPM for dependency management and package installation.

 9. The project needs an NPM script that will build the project and produce a set of HTML, Images, CSS, and Javascript that can be deployed to a static file server or run directly from the filesystem.